- Powerful, High Quality H.264 Encoding Engine

-Regardless of input selection, SDI, HDMI video & embedded & analog audio outputs are live.
-For SDI workflows, the Monarch HDX recorder has an extremely low pass-through latency with a built-in power-loss relay which, in case of power loss, will route the SDI input directly to the SDI output, ensuring signal path integrity & fail safe design options
+Regardless of input selection, SDI, HDMI video and embedded and analog audio outputs are live.
+For SDI workflows, the Monarch HDX recorder has an extremely low pass-through latency with a built-in power-loss relay which, in case of power loss, will route the SDI input directly to the SDI output, ensuring signal path integrity and fail safe design options.

-Can be controlled & configured via the Monarch HDX Command Center using any device on the network that supports a standard web browsing application such as a computer, smart phone or tablet.
+Matrox Monarch HDX can be controlled and configured via the Monarch HDX Command Center using any device on the network that supports a standard web browsing application such as a computer, smart phone or tablet.
 Designed for operator ease-of-use, master controls provide one-click operation to start streaming, recording or both from anywhere within the user interface.

-The device also provides convenient controls directly on the unit itself to stop/start recording or streaming, & an additional button to assign the input
+The device also provides convenient controls directly on the unit itself to stop/start recording or streaming, and an additional button to assign the input.

-The Matrox Utils application allows operators to remotely scan & find all Monarch HDX’s present on their network.
-The Utils application will also scan the attached Monarch HDX & notify the operator if the unit is up to date with its installed firmware version & will also update the device automatically to ensure that it has the latest software release installed.
-The Matrox Utils application can also be used to reboot Monarch HDX devices present on the network
+The Matrox Utils application allows operators to remotely scan and find all Monarch HDX’s present on their network.
+The Utils application will also scan the attached Monarch HDX and notify the operator if the unit is up to date with its installed firmware version and will also update the device automatically to ensure that it has the latest software release installed.
+The Matrox Utils application can also be used to reboot Monarch HDX devices present on the network.

 *Video Input Format is Auto-Detected